Real-Time Polarization Control for Satellite QKD with Liquid-Crystal Beacon Stabilization: Introduction

 On Earth, terrestrial fiber-based QKD forms the backbone of emerging quantum communication networks.
 Fiber links provide stable, scalable urban-scale connectivity and continuous operation independent of satellite passes.
 While fundamental attenuation limits restrict individual fiber spans to typically a few hundred kilometers~\cite{c1}, advanced protocols such as twin-field QKD have extended secure transmission to 830~km without trusted nodes~\cite{c3}.
 Rather than replacing fiber infrastructure, satellite QKD complements it by enabling inter-continental and remote-region coverage beyond the reach of terrestrial links.

 Satellite QKD therefore plays a critical role in extending the geographical reach of quantum-secured networks~\cite{Zhang2024}.
-As an example, the Micius mission integrates both BB84 and entangled-photon sources, demonstrating 1120 km entanglement-based QKD without a trusted node~\cite{d2,d3,d4}.
+As an example, the Micius mission integrates both BB84 and entangled-photon sources, demonstrating 1120 km entanglement-based QKD without a trusted node~\cite{Lu2022,d3,Liao2018}.
 In addition, operating as a BB84 transmitter and trusted relay, Micius enabled secure key exchange between Beijing and Vienna over ~7500 km~\cite{d5}, highlighting how fiber-based and satellite-based QKD infrastructures together form the foundation of a globally connected quantum-communication network.
 Despite enabling long-distance secure key distribution, satellite QKD faces practical challenges such as precise timing synchronization, channel-induced polarization fluctuations, and dynamic link stabilization, motivating the need for effective polarization-compensation strategies.
+In a~satellite downlink, polarization instability arises because the photons propagate through a time-varying optical system.
+Satellite motion, changing transmitter–receiver geometry, and polarization effects in the propagation channel and receiver optics introduce time-dependent transformations that accumulate along the optical path.
+As a result, the received polarization state can deviate from the intended measurement basis, leading to reduced correlation visibility and an increased quantum-bit error rate.

 Contemporary satellite-based QKD systems follow two principal strategies for mitigating the polarization drifts introduced by telescopes and the turbulent atmosphere.
 The first, calibration tomography, sends a short burst of bright reference pulses in four polarization states before every key-exchange frame.
 From the measured Stokes vectors the receiver reconstructs the Mueller matrix of the channel and immediately applies its inverse with local optics.
-This technique underpins both the Canadian \textit{QEYSSat} mission (120 kg micro-satellite) as described in~\cite{QEYSSat} and the German \textit{QUBE} mission (3U CubeSat with less than 3.5 kg)~described here~\cite{qube1,qube2,qube3,qube4}.
+This technique underpins both the Canadian \textit{QEYSSat} mission (120 kg micro-satellite) as described in~\cite{QEYSSat} and the German \textit{QUBE} mission (3U CubeSat with less than 3.5~kg)~described here~\cite{qube1,qube2,qube3,qube4}.